 History of Reykjavik

-Historical and culturally Reykjavik is rooted in the great Sagas and its unique location.
-Influenced from the old Vikings to the architects and innovators of contemporary culture, many different groups of people have left their mark of the Capital Reykjavik.
+Historically and culturally, Reykjavik is rooted in the great Sagas and its unique location.
+Influenced by the old Vikings to the architects and innovators of contemporary culture, many different groups have left their mark on the Capital Reykjavik.

 Art & Culture

-Reykjavík is an ideal place to visit for those with interest in art and culture.
-Via museums and galleries in Reykjavik, you can explore a lot about Iceland history, nature, art and talented local performers.
-Through the history, traditions and the new waves, Reykjavik impresses with many events and festivals all year around.
+Reykjavík is an ideal place to visit for those interested in art and culture.
+Via museums and galleries in Reykjavik, you can explore a lot about Iceland's history, nature, art and talented local performers.
+Through history, traditions and the new waves, Reykjavik impresses with many events and festivals all year round.

 Activities in Reykjavik

 Reykjavík has become a popular alternative travel destination for all seasons, offering a myriad of adventures and a paradise of possibilities for all.

 Visit one of the many thermal swimming pools or spas.
 Whether you go for a swim, take a healing soak in a hot tub, or indulge in a thermal steam bath, you will leave feeling relaxed and re-energised.
 Going to the pool is also a way of life for Reykjavík’s residents and, thus, an ideal way to meet.

 Nowhere in the world can offer a horse ride in the beautiful natural scenery surroundings or whale safari, except Reykjavik.
 Reykjavik offers fantastic sports facilities and cosy parks for relaxation.